bbc/audio-orchestration/README.md

+# bbcat-orchestration-bbcat-js

+Fork of the [bbcat-js](https://github.com/bbc/bbcat-js) library, with patches for use in the bbcat-orchestration libraries.

+---

 # BBC Audio Toolkit
 The BBC Audio Toolkit extends the [Web Audio API](http://webaudio.github.io/web-audio-api/) to provide streaming of DASH format audio and rendering of object-based audio.